aidanconnolly/ga-ds829-data-visualization-in-python/README.md

 Before this lesson(s), students should already be able to:

 - Recall and define the basic syntax for Pandas DataFrames and Series
+- Demonstrate how to input sample python code in a jupyter notebook dataframe

 ---